ethereum-optimism/optimism/specs/proposals.md

 ## Proposing L2 Output Commitments

-The proposer's role is to construct and submit output roots, which are commitments to the L2's state, to the `L2OutputOracle` contract running on L1.
+The proposer's role is to construct and submit output roots, which are commitments to the L2's state, to the `L2OutputOracle` contract on L1 (the settlement layer).
 It does this by running the [L2 output proposer](../op-proposer/), a service which periodically queries the rollup node's [`optimism_outputAtBlock` rpc method](./rollup-node.md#l2-output-rpc-method) for the latest output root derived from the latest [finalized](rollup-node.md#finalization-guarantees) L1 block.
 The construction of this output root is described [below](#l2-output-commitment-construction).